Zavien1/Communite/README.md

 **Required Must-have Stories**

 * Users should be able to login to their Facebook accounts
-* Users should be able to create events and pin them on the map, those pins should be visible to the users friends
+* Users should be able to create events and pin them on the map, those pins should be visible to other users
 * Users should be able to create events based on venues provided by venue search with typeahead
 * Users should be able to tap on those pins and RSVP for said events
 * Users should be able to determine who can view pins/events they create